 Level 2 - In-depth monitoring on different levels

 At this level you are monitoring on different levels and from different angles and sources.
 This level enables you get more in-depth insights on the systems your own team is using.
 There are several tools that help you generate different types of data.
 Tools such as Splunk or Kibana are used for log files analysis.
 For Application Performance Monitoring tools such as Appdynamics or New Relic are used.
 Last but not least there are tools such as Opsview that show the component's states of different services.
 The more kinds of data you have, the more insight you get on the different components.
 Most of the companies we have seen are at level two of the Monitoring Maturity Model.

 Any minor change or failure in your IT stack can create a domino effect in your IT landscape and eventually stop the delivery of core business functionalities.
 In case something fails somewhere deep down in your IT stack that is affecting your team, at level two of the Monitoring Maturity Model, your team will only be able to see their part of the total stack.
 They will be unable to see the company's complete IT stack.
 Therefore, they will not have a complete understanding of the severity of this change or failure that seemed to be minor at first.
 For this problem, we introduce level three of the Monitoring Maturity Model.

 Level 3 - Next-Generation Monitoring

-At level three we don’t only look at all the states, events and metrics but also look at the dependencies and changes.
-Therefore you need an overview of your whole IT stack, which will be created using existing data from your available tools.
-To create this overview you will need data from tools like:
+At level three we do not only look at all the states, events and metrics for each single component, but we also look at their interdependencies and significant changes - such as deployments.
+For this you will need an overview of your complete IT stack.
+This is created from existing data from your available tools.
+In order to create this overview you will need to combine data generated by tools such as:

 - Monitoring tools (AppDynamics, New Relic, Splunk, Graylog2)